realulim/leaflet-control-geocoder-here-places/README.md

 ## Leaflet geocoder with support for HERE places API
-Hi all.
-This is a plugin for Per Liedmann's Leaflet.Control.Geocoder using the HERE places API.
+This is a plugin for Per Liedmann's Leaflet.Control.Geocoder using the HERE places API as a basis for geocoding requests.

 ### All the credit goes to Per
 Per's repository is here: